mayanksingh2298/shake-to-switch/README.md

 ## Import points to remember TOADD
-1. Avoid controlling 32 bit apps from 64 bit python and vice versa, for non focus mod only, on windows (works sometimes, sometimes don't, gives warning on terminal always)
+1. Avoid controlling 32 bit apps from 64 bit python and vice versa, for non focus mod only, on windows. (works sometimes, sometimes don't, gives warning on terminal always)
-2. Restart browsers like chrome which start multiple processes on startup because sometimes they open a background invisible window which screws up code - (happened once in Windows, window closed self in few minutes, didn't happen on restart)
+2. Restart browsers like chrome which start multiple processes on startup because sometimes they open a background invisible window which screws up code.
 3. If some gesture isn't working, try resetting the switch in settings.

 ## Authors